MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### The Mixed Reality toolbar doesn’t appear on the Teams desktop application during a Remote Assist call.

 This might happen if Teams has downloaded a new version of the client application in the background but is still running the older version of the app.
 Restarting your PC will usually fix this issue.
+This also might happen if the Remote Assist HoloLens user has lost tracking.

 ### Why does audio sometimes cut out even in quiet environments?